 How to Test for Mitochondrial Disease

-Most clinicians aren’t doing biopsies to count and assess mitochondria directly; the more practical option involves labs showing dysfunction or interruption in the ATP production process, like organic acid panels, or levels of oxidative damage, like oxidative stress tests, lipid peroxides, glutathione levels, or 8-hydroxy-2’-deoxyguanosine (8-OHdG).
+Most clinicians aren’t doing biopsies to count and assess mitochondria directly; the more practical option involves labs showing dysfunction or interruption in the ATP production process, like organic acid panels or levels of oxidative damage, such as oxidative stress tests, lipid peroxides, glutathione levels, or 8-hydroxy-2’-deoxyguanosine (8-OHdG).
 If you run basic lab markers, then you may notice indicators of oxidative stress without realizing they also point to mitochondrial burden.
 For example, hemoglobin A1C or oxidized LDL are labs commonly run for diagnoses like diabetes or dyslipidemia, but these elevated markers are indicators of increased reactive oxygen species (ROS).
 Because the Krebs cycle supplies the body with its primary energy needs, when issues arise, patients often present with symptoms like fatigue, pain and accelerated aging.

-Organic Acid Panels: Organic acid panels are like an emissions test for your vehicle.
+Organic acid panels are like an emissions test for your vehicle.
 Just like an emissions test indicates how efficiently your engine burns fuel, organic acid panels indicate how efficiently mitochondria produce ATP.
 Certain nutrients are necessary for the chemical reactions of metabolism, and when they are deficient, specific markers in the urine indicate where the deficiency is occurring.
 If abnormalities are found on organic acid panels, the production of ATP is most likely incomplete, indicating the need for mitochondrial support.
 For full lab examples and interpretation, see the Immune Foundation In-Practice Guide.

-Oxidative Stress Panels: Oxidative stress panels evaluate antioxidant reserve availability, protective enzyme functionality, and the presence or absence of tissue damage.
+Oxidative stress panels evaluate antioxidant reserve availability, protective enzyme functionality, and the presence or absence of tissue damage.
 Many clinicians recommend glutathione supplementation to support antioxidant capacity, but a full panel may also indicate the need to support precursors for glutathione production or cofactors needed for recycling capabilities of a redox reaction.
 Abnormalities on oxidative stress panels are a strong indicator of reduced antioxidant capacity and need for mitochondrial support.
 For full lab examples and interpretation, see the Immune Foundations In-Practice Guide.

-Oxidized LDL: Strongly atherogenic, oxidized LDL particles (oxLDL) are indicators of damaged fats.
+Strongly atherogenic, oxidized LDL particles (oxLDL) are indicators of damaged fats.
 They are readily accumulated by macrophages/foam cells, and elevation in this marker indicates excessive oxidative damage.
 This establishes the necessity for increased antioxidant capacity and mitochondrial support in these patients.
 For more information on dyslipidemia testing, see the CM Vitals In-Practice Guide.

 Subjective Indicators of Mitochondrial Disease

 Due to the nature of the practice, testing is not used extensively by some clinicians.
-In addition, there are some less-objective strategies for identifying the need for mitochondrial support.
+In addition, there are some less objective strategies for identifying the need for mitochondrial support.
 When assessing patient history and chief complaints, it is common for patients to complain of extreme fatigue, pain or weakness.
 Often, they arrive with a chronic disease diagnosis like autoimmunity, metabolic syndrome, chronic fatigue syndrome, Parkinson’s disease, or fibromyalgia.
 These diagnoses indicate the need for mitochondrial support.